vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

        // DataSourceSpecToFutureBinding describes which property of the data source data is to be used as settlement data and which to use as the trading terminated trigger(object) dataSourceSpecBinding: {
         // Name of the property in the source data that should be used as settlement data.
-        // If it is set to "prices.BTC.value", then the Future will use the value of
+        // If it is set to "prices.ORANGES.value", then the Future will use the value of
         // this property as settlement data. (string)
-        settlementDataProperty: "prices.BTC.value",
+        settlementDataProperty: "prices.ORANGES.value",

         // Name of the property in the data source data that signals termination of trading. (string)
         tradingTerminationProperty: "vegaprotocol.builtin.timestamp"